Engine Lonning: A city haven for all

 The name hints at railways forming part of that story, and indeed it is the site of a former bustling rail yard and includes one end of the now-closed Carlisle Waverley Viaduct that crosses the river.

-back to the Roman era, encompassing the course of Hadrian’s Wall and its associated National Trail.
+Before that the site included part of the 10-mile-long Carlisle Ship Canal – now infilled and part of the (wet) woodland.
+Its heritage dates back to the Roman era, encompassing the course of Hadrian’s Wall and its associated National Trail.
 A network of PRoW, permissive paths and informal trails criss-cross the woods.

 Planned path improvements and new interpretation for the site will exist beyond the life of the four-year project allowing subsequent generations of local families to get to know and use the site.